softdev15/slate/source/index.html.md

 ```

 ### GET (specific Product)
-Retrieve details of a an existing Product
+Retrieve details of a an existing Product reference by using the product code from your system.
+If there are multiple product with the same code they will all be included in the response.

 | Endpoint                         | Verb  | Body                              | Response                                       |
 | -------------------------------- | ----- | ----------------------------------| ---------------------------------------------- |